rakoo/hdiff/README.md

 3. There is a strong need of atomicity here: you have to be sure that the blocks you download really are related to the hdiff signature you got earlier.

+## What's there
+A library to compute hdiff signatures, an executable to compute it and output to stdout or to a file, and a sinatra application to compute the hdiff signature on the fly if the request has a Accept: header.
+There also is a sample html page to test retrieving a hdiff signature and computing a difference, but my lack of skills in javascript start to be visible here.

 ## Licence
 [CC0](https://creativecommons.org/publicdomain/zero/1.0/)